AravindSatyan/data-warehousing/README.md

 # Data Cleaner

-Data Cleaner is a Python package for cleaning data frames that you obtain from h1bdata.info
+Data Cleaner is a Python package for cleaning data frames that you obtain from h1bdata.info to find potential employers that can sponsor

 ## Installation